byjg/php-config/README.md

     ->withInjectedConstructor()      // If you want attach  inject automatically ->withNoConstrutor()             // There is no constructor
     ->withConstructorArgs(array)     // The constructor arguments
+    ->withFactoryMethod("method", array_of_args)  // When the class has a static method to instantiate.

     // Call methods
     ->withMethodCall("methodName", array_of_args)